swillNMSU/Academic-Planning-Assistant/README.md

    - **jsPlumb**: Library for generating flowcharts.

 3. **Hosting**:
-   - The entire service is hosted online (e.g., AWS, Heroku, or DigitalOcean), allowing users to access it via a web browser.
+   - The entire service is planned to be hosted online (AWS), allowing users to access it via a web browser.

 ---